Beginners Guide

 1. Weather

 Before heading to the mountain, check the weather.
 It will help you determine if you will need snow chains for the drive, as well as give you a sense of on-mountain conditions and how to dress accordingly.
 When driving to the mountains, it's always a good idea to have snow chains in your car, should a storm hit.
-Be sure to arrive early (by 8 a.m.) to avoid long lines.
+Please arrive early (by 8:00 am) to avoid long lines.

 2. Gear